Chinch-Bug/clangen_catmaker-modded/README.md

-# ClanGen CatMaker
+# ClanGen CatMaker - Genemod edition

-### By: Keyraven
+### By: Chinchbug, Original by KeyRaven

-Current version: 0.4.1beta
+Current version: 0.5

-ClanGen Catmaker allows you to create cats using [ClanGen's](https://sablesteel.itch.io/clan-gen-fan-edit) art assets!
-All created cats are valid to create in [ClanGen](https://sablesteel.itch.io/clan-gen-fan-edit).
+ClanGen Catmaker allows you to create cats using [ClanGen's](https://sablesteel.itch.io/clan-gen-fan-edit) and the [Genetic mod's](https://github.com/Chinch-Bug/clangen-genemod) art assets!

 Future Plans:
-- Save created cats to revist them later.
-- Export cats as .json files that can be copy and pasted into ClanGen save files.
-- Export Cats as transparent png.
+- Add chimeras

+This modded version takes [KeyRaven](https://github.com/keyraven)'s CatMaker codes and alters it to fit with how phenotypes are created and visualised by my Clangen mod

 Please don't sell any images created, and provide proper attribution.

-Nightly builds can be found [here](https://nightly.link/keyraven/clangen_catmaker/workflows/build/main).
+Nightly builds can be found [here](https://nightly.link/Chinch-Bug/clangen_catmaker-modded/workflows/build/main).

-A more persistant version can be found on [itch.io](https://keyraven.itch.io/clangen-catmaker).